Blake Shelton, Scott Disick and other stars celebrate Easter and Passover 2022: Holiday photos

 Arie and Lauren Luendyk

-“Happy Easter from us,” the bachelor graduate signed a picture on Instagram Story with a former racing driver, daughters Alessi and Senna and son Lux.
+“Happy Easter from us,” the bachelor graduate signed a picture in Instagram Story with a former racing driver, daughters Alessi and Senna and son Lux.

 David Beckham